imazen/resizer-web/content/plugins/faces.md

 	Config.Current.Plugins.Get<FacesPlugin>().GetFacesFromImageAsString(object image,NameValueCollection settings); //Returns string

-All tuning paramters are identical between the URL and Managed API.
+All tuning parameters are identical between the URL and Managed API.

 ## Tuning

 * f.minsize=0..100 (defaults to 3).
 The smallest face to detect, as a percentage of the image size.
 * f.faces=min-count,maxcount Defaults to 1,8.
 The minimum and maximum number of faces to detect in the image.
 * f.expand=percent|xpercent,ypercent Defaults to 0,0.
-The percent (0..100) to expand the face rectangels in each orientation.
+The percent (0..100) to expand the face rectangles in each orientation.
 If ypercent is omitted, the value from xpercent will be used.
 * f.threshold=value|minvalue,value The confidence threshold required to consider a face detected.
 Defaults to 1,2. 'minvalue' is used if we have not reached the quote specified in `f.faces`.